NXT Halloween Havoc (2024): Reception

-The event received negative reviews from fans and critics, with many labeling it as one of the worst events in NXT history.
 Jason Powell of Pro Wrestling Dot Net stated that Halloween Havoc belonged in the "fine if you saw it, fine if you missed it" category.
 The main event featured "a standard WWE hardcore style brawl".
 For the NXT Women's North American Championship match, Powell wondered if WWE made "the same mistake they did with Roxanne Perez by rushing a belt on her too quickly" as they did with Kelani Jordan, who "hasn't fully connected with the audience".
 For the NXT North American Championship match, Powell stated that it was "weak" to have Tony D'Angelo's sidekicks "play such a big part in the finish", but it "was a pretty good hardcore brawl otherwise".

 Kevin Berge of Bleacher Report gave the overall event a grade of D+, calling it the "worst show NXT has produced all year" and "a premium live event that hardly felt like one", while stating that the better moments "were lost in the shuffle of rough booking".
 Berge assumed that the event could have been better "with greater stakes that focused most clearly on the talent at the heart of NXT".
 The lowest rated match was the ambulance match, which received a grade of D, and the highest rated match was the NXT Championship match, which received a grade of B+.